solo-io/gloo/docs/content/guides/traffic_management/destination_types/grpc_to_rest_advanced/_index.md

 ## Conclusion

-In this guide we have deployed a gRPC micro-service and created an external REST API that translates to the gRPC API via Gloo.
+In this guide we have deployed a gRPC micro-service and created an external REST API that translates to the gRPC API via Gloo Edge.
 This allows you to enjoy the benefits of using gRPC for your microservices while still having a traditional REST API without the need to maintain two sets of code.

 ### Next Steps

-Learn more about how Gloo handles [gRPC for web clients]({{% versioned_link_path fromRoot="/guides/traffic_management/listener_configuration/grpc_web/" %}}).
+Learn more about how Gloo Edge handles [gRPC for web clients]({{% versioned_link_path fromRoot="/guides/traffic_management/listener_configuration/grpc_web/" %}}).